Lex-2008/Lex-2008.github.io/en/how-i-started-working-for-opera-software.md

-title=How I started working for Opera Software PROCESSOR=Markdown.pl intro=My first experience in getting a job tags=opera life created=2011-11-01 modified=2016-12-14
+title=How I started working for Opera Software PROCESSOR1=Markdown.pl
+PROCESSOR=cmark-gfm --unsafe -e footnotes -e table -e strikethrough -e tasklist --strikethrough-double-tilde intro=My first experience in getting a job tags=opera life created=2011-11-01 styles=cache
-modified_now=1

-The first idea of working for Opera Software came into my mind after watching the [famous YouTube video][yt] and looking through the [list of current job openings][list] on Opera website in the beginning of summer of 2010.
+The first idea of working for Opera Software came into my mind after watching the [famous YouTube video][yt][(local copy)][ytc] and looking through the [list of current job openings][list] on Opera website in the beginning of summer of 2010.
 Hmm, I noticed, that I mostly match requirements for some of engineering jobs! :)

 [yt]: http://www.youtube.com/watch?v=rarTKLmfN4o
+[ytc]: ../cache/how-i-started-working-for-opera-software.mp4
 [list]: http://www.opera.com/company/jobs/list/

 And at the August of the same year I submitted my first resume to Opera Software.
 And it was quite swiftly rejected.
 My second attempt - in the beginning of 2011 - was also rejected.
 It was only after my third attempt, made in the May of 2011, when I received something looking like a positive feedback - a written test to answer.